 In order to only allow verified users (enforce OTP) to access the admin pages, you have to use a custom admin site.
-You can either use AdminSiteOTPRequired or AdminSiteOTPRequired or AdminSiteOTPRequired.
+You can either use AdminSiteOTPRequired or AdminSiteOTPRequiredMixin.
 See also the Django documentation on Hooking AdminSite instances into your URLconf.